 What is the

-The inaugural 2020 competition, created as a way to combat boredom during the global lockdown and share building science pitted 16 submissions against each other from across the United States.
-The second annual Sweet 16 places emphasis on the work of skilled-trade, architectural, and design students from across North America.
+The inaugural 2020 competition, created as a way to combat boredom during the global lockdown pitted 16 assemblies against each other from professional Builders and Architects.
+Beginning in 2021, the Sweet 16 placed emphasis on the work of skilled-trade, architectural, and design students from across North America.

 Wall assemblies are a pivotal aspect of envelope design in residential construction and the foundation of many students' initial application of building science.
 While the focus of the competition remains wall assemblies, critical attention must be paid to the connections and proposed assemblies of adjoining foundations, floors and roofs.